IVF & ICSI for Azoospermia

 Mini-IVF vs. Conventional IVF

-Mini-IVF uses low-dose or oral fertility medications to produce 2–5 eggs per cycle, while conventional IVF uses high-dose injectable hormones to retrieve 10–15+ eggs.
+Mini-IVF uses low-dose or oral fertility medications to produce 2 to 5 eggs per cycle, while conventional IVF uses high-dose injectable hormones to retrieve 10 to 15 or more eggs.

 Mini-IVF Benefits